William Hayes (American football): Tennessee Titans

-Hayes was drafted by the Titans in the fourth round of the 2008 NFL Draft.
+Hayes was drafted by the Titans in the fourth round of the 2008 NFL draft.
 He signed a minimum salary contract over the next four years and a $500,000 signing bonus totaling $1.8 million.
 In his rookie season he made 13 tackles and one sack as a reserve defensive end for the Titans.
 Once Jeff Fisher benched veteran starter Jevon Kearse in Week 10, Hayes became the starter.

 St. Louis/Los Angeles Rams

-Hayes signed a one-year, $900,000 with the St. Louis Rams on April 6, 2012.
+Hayes signed a one-year, $900,000 contract with the St. Louis Rams on April 6, 2012.
 Hayes played backup defensive end and also played defensive tackle in Rams nickel defense in 2012 and was third on team with 7 sacks.

 On March 12, 2013, he signed a three-year, $10.5 million contract extension that includes $5.75 million in guarantees.

 On March 9, 2016, Hayes re-signed with the Rams to a three-year $21 million contract.

 Miami Dolphins

-On March 9, 2017, Hayes was traded to the Miami Dolphins along with a seventh round draft pick in the 2017 NFL Draft for Miami's sixth round selection in the draft.
+On March 9, 2017, Hayes was traded to the Miami Dolphins along with a seventh round draft pick in the 2017 NFL draft for Miami's sixth round selection in the draft.
 He was placed on injured reserve on November 28, 2017, with a back injury.

 On March 14, 2018, Hayes signed a one-year contract extension with the Dolphins.

 In Week 3 of the 2018 season, Hayes suffered a torn ACL while sacking Raiders' quarterback Derek Carr, and was ruled out for the season.